-Creating a cooking course can be a huge step for growing your business.
+Creating an online cooking course can be a huge step for growing your business.

 By going online, you get access to students from all around the world.
 That’s why the online cooking industry is booming with lots of online cooking courses and classes.

 The good news is that it's viable because food is something we all get excited about.
 But the bad news is that there’s already lots of competition.
 So you really need to try to stand out from the crowd.

 So how to sell cooking classes online?
 By creating cooking courses and upselling individual classes.

 Follow these exact steps to create a viable online cooking course:

 - Choose your niche and target audience

 - Create an outline for your cooking course

 - Host your course on a reliable platform